jornejongsma/learn-cucumber-playwright-/e2e/Readme.md

 ## cucumber.js as entrypoint

 In this example we're going to use babel, to be able to use es6+ features in that script.
 Personally I think that this is not really needed.

+## env file for configuration

+* in the yarn script we add a env tag taht tellls us where the common.env is
+* With that file we make all our configurations, and use those constants in places that is needs, like reports locations, borwser types, etc...
+*